philipmw/philipmw.github.io/content/blog/2026-08-14-seahaven/index.md

 ## crediting GLM-5.2

-In all, it took about 12 hours to build this with GLM-5.2.
 Without an LLM's help, it would take me many days.
 Most likely I just wouldn't reach the current design/implementation but would settle on something much simpler and less well-tested.

 I know an LLM is a machine; a tool.
 I don't anthropomorphize it.
 It is stateless; it has no soul.